Budget

 Despite the contributions being obligatory and agreed upon, the DRBC's signatory funding has slowly eroded over time.

 The largest, cumulative signatory funding shortfall comes from the federal government.
-From 1996 through 2023, the federal government has only provided funding to support its 20% "fair share" of the DRBC's annual current expense budget during two federal fiscal years (federal FY 2009 and federal FY 2023).
+From 1996 through 2024, the federal government has only provided funding to support its 20% signatory contribution to the DRBC's annual current expense budget during three federal fiscal years (federal FY 2009, federal FY 2023 and federal FY 2024).
 Since October 1996, the cumulative federal funding shortfall totals $17,144,250.

 In 2014, President Obama signed into law the Water Resources Reform and Development Act of 2014 (WRRDA), P.L.
 113-121, which received the overwhelming support of Congress.
 Section 4001 of WRRDA (pdf) directs the Secretary of the Army to allocate funds to the DRBC to fulfill the equitable funding requirements of its interstate compact.
 WRRDA further stipulates that if this directive is not followed, the Secretary must inform the appropriate House and Senate committees why funds were not allocated and also explain the impact of that decision with respect to nine listed areas of jurisdiction (such as water supply allocation, water quality protection and flood loss reduction).
 While WRRDA is an authorizing bill and not an appropriations bill, its clear and direct language was an encouraging development to the ongoing efforts to restore federal signatory member funding support of the Commission's operating budget as required by the compact.